 When will the volcano erupt?

-Officials believe that an eruption could be imminent.
-The state of emergency on Bali has been extended until October 16.
-Despite this, it is impossible to say when or even if the volcano will erupt.
+Officials have raised the alert level to level 4 (the highest possible), but it is impossible to say when or even if the volcano will erupt.
 Experts have warned the uncertainty could last for weeks or even months before there is an eruption or the risk recedes.

 Will my holiday to Bali be cancelled?
 What is the official Gov.UK advice?